-Here’s one tool that you can use to create a life changing product!
-OpenCV – an open source computer vision and machine learning software library whose main goal is to provide a common infrastructure for computer vision applications, and to speed up the use of machine recognition of images and objects in the commercial market.
+OpenCV is an open-source computer vision and machine learning software library developed by Intel.
+It provides a common infrastructure for applications related to computer vision and its associated fields.
+It is used to speed up the use of real-time machine recognition of images, objects, and video processing applications.

 Overview of OpenCV

 There are major domains — image processing, video capture and analysis, face detection, and object detection — associated with computer vision, but it needs a cross-platform library to develop real-time applications.
 This is where OpenCV came in, which was originally developed in C++ and later followed by Java and Python.
 It runs on various platforms such as Windows, macOS, Android, iOS, and Linux.

 OpenCV is a perfect tool for computer vision, but system development without thinking of its broadest audience is still a huge problem among entrepreneurs.
 Also, there are times that both parties — clients and developers — have a dilemma on what kind of success they want to achieve.
 Thus, both parties must have an overview of OpenCV in dealing with computer vision.

 The next section will highlight the OpenCV library and its associated modules.

 The use of OpenCV library will allow you to:

 - Read and write images